-Installing the Diskette Drive
+Installing the diskette drive

-To install the diskette drive, follow the steps below and refer to figures 4-9 to 4-12.
+To install the diskette drive, follow the steps below and refer to figures 4-9 and 4-12.

 - 1. Seat the diskette drive in the metal bracket and secure four M2x3 screws. - 2.
 Connect the flexible cable. - 3.
 Seat the diskette drive in the lower plastic cover and set the plate in place. - 4.
-Set the upper plastic cover in place and be careful that the flexible cable is not pinched.
-Secure two M2x6 screws and four M2x3 screws. - 5.
-Insert the diskette drive in the computer and press gently so the drive is flush with the computer. - 6.
-Hold the diskette drive flush to the computer and push the lever down until it snaps into place. - 7.
-Lock the release lever lock. - 8.
+Set the upper plastic cover in place and secure two M2x6 screws and four M2x3 screws. - 3.
+Insert the diskette drive in the computer and press gently so the drive is flush with the computer. - 4.
+Hold the diskette drive flush to the computer and push the lever down until it snaps into place. - 5.
+Lock the release lever lock. - 6.
 Install the optional memory module, optional PCMCIA card, and battery pack as described in sections 4.4, 4.3, and 4.2.

-4.6 CD-ROM Drive
+4.6 CD-ROM drive

-Removing the CD-ROM Drive
+Removing the CD-ROM drive

-To remove the internal CD-ROM drive, follow the steps below and refer to figures 4-13 to 4-15.
+To remove the internal CD-ROM, follow the steps below and refer to figures 4-13 to 4-15.

-- 1. Turn the computer's power off.
+- 1. Turn the computer off.
 Disconnect the AC power cord and all external cables connected to the computer. - 2.
 Remove the battery pack, optional PCMCIA card, and optional memory module as described in sections 4.2, 4.3, and 4.4. - 3.
 Turn the computer upside down. - 4.
-Slide the release lever lock to unlock the release lever. - 5.
-Pull up on the lever to unsnap it.
+Press the release lever lock to unlock the release lever. - 5.
+Pull up on the lever to release it.
 Then, raise it gently until the CD-ROM drive pops out slightly.
 Don't force the lever back too far.